To think beyond cool hardware, Samsung is ramping up its partnerships

 Even more than most giant technology companies, Samsung loves its over-the-top live product launch extravaganzas.
-In 2018 and 2019, it rented out Brooklyn’s cavernous Barclay Center for the midyear edition of its “Unpacked” event and packed it with attendees.
-They witnessed the unveiling the new version of those years’ versions of the Galaxy Note smartphone, which involved lots of fancy audio-visual effects and other rock concert-like flourishes.
+In 2018 and 2019, it rented out Brooklyn’s cavernous Barclays Center for the midyear edition of its Unpacked event and packed it with attendees.
+They witnessed the unveiling of the new version of those years’ versions of the Galaxy Note smartphone, which involved lots of fancy audiovisual effects and other rock concert-like flourishes.

 Today, Samsung is holding its 2020 midyear Unpacked.
 For reasons I don’t need to explain, the event is being live-streamed without an in-person element.

 But the fact that this version of Unpacked is an entirely virtual affair—streamed from Seoul—isn’t the only thing Samsung has changed.
 When I spoke with corporate executive VP Patrick Chomet recently (via Webex; he was at Samsung’s Seoul headquarters), he emphasized that the event wasn’t purely about the new Galaxy Note20.
-(Which, repeating the formula of last year’s Note10, is actually two models: The Galaxy Note20 and the larger, slightly more advanced, and pricier Galaxy Note20 Ultra.)
+(Which, repeating the formula of last year’s Note10, is actually two models: the Galaxy Note20 and the larger, slightly more advanced, and pricier Galaxy Note20 Ultra.)

 “We’re not announcing, like traditionally, one phone,” Chomet told me.
 “Obviously the Note will be center stage, but we’re announcing a device ecosystem.”

 On the surface, this is not a radical shift.
 Samsung usually unveils some bonus items at its Unpacked events, such as Galaxy Watch wearables.
 (In 2018, it also teased the Galaxy Home speaker, a product it has yet to ship.)
-This year, the announcements included the Galaxy Note20 and Note20 Ultra; the Galaxy Tab S7 and S7 tablets the Galaxy Watch3; and Galaxy Buds Live wireless earbuds.
+This year, the announcements included the Galaxy Note20 and Note20 Ultra, the Galaxy Tab S7 and S7 tablets, the Galaxy Watch3, and Galaxy Buds Live wireless earbuds.

 For Chomet, the event wasn’t even just about a broader-than-usual rollout of new gadgets.
 As head of Samsung’s Customer Experience Office—”It’s a bit of a strange name in the West,” he notes—he’s responsible for features that span phones, tablets, PCs, TVs, and “things that we haven’t talked about yet,” as well as the partnerships that help make some of them possible.